Welcome to The Monthly Practice Report, where I detail how my practice of healthy living is going: the commitments, goals, and other metrics!

 - I have a small bottle of olive oil and Lavender essential oil that I mixed together and will start using again on my hair, after showering.

 - With the olive/lavender oil combo – seems to work well; the blade needs a little extra cleaning, and only seems to last through two uses.

 - Shocked to discover that even though I’m no longer a California resident, as long as I continue paying the premium for my California health insurance, I can keep my current policy – they can only cancel if I stop paying or if I request that.
 I had looked into Massachusetts plans, but they were either limited in out-of-state coverage (necessary for me), or substantially more expensive than what I’m paying.
 What a nutty system!

 - The Moth LIVE – hear and watch stories told live, and even share one of yours!

-- Seth Godin in Conversation (plus tons more goodies on this Vimeo channel)
+- (plus tons more goodies on this Vimeo channel)

 - OK GO x Pilobolus with the song “All is Not Lost”: what an amazing use of technology – this band is always inspiring

 - Sun Power Natural Cafe: ok, I’ve been here before (located near Universal City in LA), and every time I go it’s just worth mentioning again!
 The food is amazing!!